 Subaru makes several SUVs and wagons that all seem to do the same things very well.
 Two of the most similar include the Subaru Outback and Forester.
 In the great Subaru Outback vs. Forester debate, the two SUVs have similar prices, similar sizes, and similar missions.
 Which one, though, is bigger, faster, or more expensive?

-The Outback is larger than the Forester, but just barely
+The Outback is larger than the Forester but just barely

-The Forester SUV got a styling refresh in 2022, so it’s not getting any changes for 2023, and pretty much every dimension is within an inch or two of the Outback’s.
+The Subaru Forester SUV got a styling refresh in 2022, so it’s not getting any changes for 2023, and pretty much every dimension is within an inch or two of the Outback’s.
 It’s 182.7 inches long and 71.5 inches wide.
 It has very similar legroom and headroom dimensions, but its cargo area holds just 69.1 cubic feet of stuff.

 Which is more expensive, a Subaru Outback or Forester

-The 2023 Forester pricing starts at $26,395.
-The new Wilderness trim adds some off-rad goodies to the Forester, such as an additional 0.5 inches of grand clearance, longer shocks and springs, as well as off-roar Yokohama Geolander all-terrain tires for $34,020.
+The 2023 Subaru Forester pricing starts at $26,395.
+The new Wilderness trim adds some off-rad goodies to the Forester, such as an additional 0.5 inches of grand clearance, longer shocks, and springs, as well as off-roar Yokohama Geolander all-terrain tires for $34,020.

-The 2023 Outback is more expensive, and it starts at $28,395.
-While that version comes well equipped, the Premium at $30,695 comes with more of the stuff folks want, like the larger screen, dual-zone climate control, and several charge ports, including USB-C and USB-A. The $39,695 Outback Limited XT and Touring trims include the 260-horsepower motor, navigation, and even a heated steering wheel.
+The 2023 Subaru Outback is more expensive, and it starts at $28,395.
+While that version comes well equipped, the Premium at $30,695 comes with more of the stuff folks want, like the larger screen, dual-zone climate control, and several charge ports, including USB-C and USB-A. The $39,695 Outback Limited XT and Touring trims include the 260-hp motor, navigation, and even a heated steering wheel.